From 11:59 pm Thursday 10 June, updated restrictions will be in place. Read the Victorian Government's statement.

 email@example.com for further information.

-Cleaning of schools impacted by coronavirus (COVID-19)
+Cleaning of schools impacted by COVID-19

 Once advised of the need for deep cleaning, the VSBA will contact the principal as soon as possible to make appropriate arrangements.

-The cleaning is conducted in accordance with cleaning and disinfection guidelines developed with DHHS.
+Cleaning is conducted in accordance with

 As part of the guidelines, paper is not thrown away.
 If needed, to allow cleaning of high-touch surfaces, paper is packed away (by cleaners in personal protective equipment) or, for surfaces that would not normally be touched (for example, posters on the wall), paper is left in place.